Skip to content

-Kia Niro is the rising star of the UK PHV fleet, efficient, durable, and ULEZ-compliant out of the box.
+Sell your Kia for trade value.
 We buy Niro Hybrid, Niro Plug-in, Niro EV, Sorento Hybrid, and Optima Hybrid.
-Plug-in and self-charging variants both welcome.
+Self-charging and plug-in both welcome.

 Top Kia models we buy